-Best Practices for Blended Learning supports language teachers and school managers in developing and running Blended Learning courses.
+Best Practices for Blended Learning supports language teachers and school managers in developing and running blended courses.

-Authors Pete Sharma and Barney Barrett bring their years of experience to this ever-evolving and highly-complex field to offer systematic guidance on the various technologies available to language teachers and a framework to help you choose which of the many learning platforms available is suitable for your context and goals.
+Authors Pete Sharma and Barney Barrett bring their years of experience to this ever-evolving and highly-complex field.
+They offer systematic guidance on the various technologies available to language teachers.
+They also introduce a framework to help you choose which of the many learning platforms available is suitable for your context and goals.

 The handbook also contains a wealth of practical teaching ideas which blend traditional classroom input with online activities.

-Whether you are a language teacher or teacher trainer looking to start blending your classes, or an academic manager looking to improve learning outcomes in your institution, Best Practices for Blended Learning offers the information and support that you need.
+If you are a language teacher or teacher trainer looking to blend your classes, this resource offers the information and support that you need.
+It is also ideal if you are an academic manager looking to improve learning outcomes in your institution.

 Best Practices in Blended Learning is ideal for ELT teachers of varying experience levels.